databio/pypiper/README.md

 # Introduction

 Pypiper helps you produce pipelines.

 The target user of Pypiper is a computational scientist comfortable on the command line, who has something like a `bash` script that would benefit from a layer of "handling code".
 Pypiper helps you convert that set of shell commands into a production-scale workflow, automatically handling the annoying details to make your pipeline robust and restartable, with minimal learning curve.

-Pypiper *does not* handle any sort of cluster job submission, resource requesting, or parallel dependency management.
+Pypiper *does not* handle any sort of cluster job submission, resource requesting, or parallel dependency management (other than node-threaded parallelism inherent in your commands).
 You can use your current setup for those things, and use Pypiper just to produce a robust, restartable, and logged procedural pipeline.

 # Benefits of using Pypiper

 * Restartability - Commands check for their targets and only run if the target needs to be created, much like a `makefile`, making the pipeline pick up where it left off in case it needs to be restarted or extended.
-* Pipeline integrity protection - PyPiper uses file locking to ensure that multiple pipeline runs will not interfere with one another -- even if the steps are identical and produce the same files.
+* Pipeline integrity protection - Pypiper uses file locking to ensure that multiple pipeline runs will not interfere with one another -- even if the steps are identical and produce the same files.
 One run will seemless wait for the other, making it possible to share steps seemlessly across pipelines.
 * Memory use monitoring - Processes are polled for high water mark memory use, allowing you to more accurately guage your future memory requirements.
 * Easy job status monitoring - Pypiper uses status flag files to make it possible to assess the current state (`running`, `failed`, or `completed`) of hundreds of jobs simultaneously.
 * Robust error handling - Pypiper closes pipelines gracefully on interrupt or termination signals, converting the status to `failed`.
 By default, a process that returns a nonzero value halts the pipeline, unlike in bash, where by default the pipeline would continue using an incomplete or failed result.
 This behavior can be overridden as desired with a single parameter.